 Run containers without managing servers with per-application resource management

-AWS Fargate provides container application isolation, but users must still secure the AWS Account and applications running on the container.
+While AWS Fargate provides container application isolation, users still must secure the AWS account and applications running on the container.

 - Use trusted images